Xelus22/LoLSocWebpage/_drafts/newsletters/unsw-lolsoc-2019-newsletter-trimester-1-edition-1.md

 I’m Kenzo - your Publications Director this year.
 I’ve been playing League since Season 2 (when Elise was released).
 My favourite season was either Season Three or Four, back when you could play Kha’zix Top with Manamune :(

-These days, I still play Top, and am little-by-little trying to quit being a Kled OneTrick.
+These days, I still play Top, and am little-by-little trying to quit being a Kled one-trick (Conqueror nerfs LMAO).
 My other interests apart from League include the regular weeb stuff, origami, and listening to Kanye West.
 I hope you enjoy LoLSoc this year!
 This year, we are trying to hold more events and focus on letting all your League enthusiasts meet new people!

 #### \~ Kenzo "cso69" Jeanson (Marketing Director - Publications) \~